Of the environment, for the environment.

 How we’ve made a difference:

-- The Choose to Reuse program has saved 3 million bottles from needless discard over its six-year history.
+- The Choose to Reuse program has saved millions of bottles from needless discard over its history.
 That works out to one salvage operation every 63 seconds over the life of the program.

-- Demon Deacons rallied together in May 2014 to divert over 22,500 pounds — over 11 tons — of discarded goods from the landfill as part of Deacs Donate, an end-of-year move-out waste reduction campaign
+- Demon Deacons ralllied together in May 2018 to divert 25 tons of discarded goods from the landfill as part of Deacs Donate, an end-of-year move-out waste-reduction campaign.

 - 5 forms of alternative transportation offered on campus.